UVM-supported mail clients include MS Outlook, Apple Mail and Web-based Outlook Web App (OWA, formerly Webmail).

 Web browsers will also require additional software to be installed as plug-ins to display some content:

-- Adobe Reader is required on Windows computers to display PDF files, and recommended on Windows 8 and higher.
+- Adobe Reader is required on Windows 7 computers to display PDF files, and recommended on Windows 8 and higher.
 Mac computers may use Adobe Reader or the built-in Preview application.

 - Java is required for some UVM online applications, such as Banner and the AnyConnect VPN client.

-- QuickTime is required to play some types of media and movie files.
+- QuickTime Player is required to play some types of media and movie files.
 QuickTime Player comes preinstalled on Mac computers.